RishiGupta12/SerialPundit/drivers/cp210x-silicon-labs/linux/README.md

 ####Building
 ---------------------

-- Prebuilt driver for x86_64 arch scm_cp210x.ko is provided in repository.
+- Prebuilt driver scm_cp210x.ko (x86_64) is provided in repository.

 - Build is done using make tool.
 Run build.sh shell script to build this driver.